DanielDFY/CSAPP-Lab/cachelab/README.md

 }
 ```

-However, this method will bring a new confilt miss.
+However, this method can not get rid of all the confilt misses.
 After transpossing row i of A into column i of B, row i + 1 of B has been put in the cache.
 It will be evicted by row i + 1 of A and reoccupy that cache line when writing into column i + 1.

 To avoid this, we must read row i + 1 of A before we write column i of B. Because of the variable amount limitation, the only way to store row i of A seems to make use of the space in B. We can temporarily store the entries in row i of B.